This chapter will explain some useful tools in Oref.

 );

-is not a sophisticated technique, it's just one line of code:
+is very simple, requiring only one line of code: